lngng/moDSTogether/README.md

 **Q: I had trouble with the format of the guide at times.
 What now?**

 If the pace is wrong, or the tone somewhere in this guide isn't relevant to you, I'm sorry.
 I want to help people who struggle with the same feelings I have to this day.
 Thats the place I can speak from.
-Coding and having people to be excited about it with saved my life.
+Coding, and having people to be excited about it with saved my life.
 Modding let me feel at home.
 Squabbling over certain tech or tech culture is just a non-consideration vs. my intention to give people where I'm from in life a shortcut ASAP.
 That said I hope they can enjoy the luxury like me one day, and I really do enjoy it.
 Don't touch my setup.

 On a less serious note, I'm commited to it because supplementing existing tutorials on this subject is a hard!
 I do hope there is something in the project for you.